coderschool/ftw_lecture_notes/setup_environment.md

 - **Git and Github** for version control and repository hosting service.
 Getting started [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-- **NodeJS** as the Javascript run-time environment.
+- **NodeJS** as the JavaScript run-time environment.
 Go to the [Node home page](http://nodejs.org/).
 Click the big green button that has a version number followed by “LTS (Recommended for Most Users).”

 - Using the Terminal (also called a console or command prompt).
 If you’re not friends with your terminal, I highly recommend you spend some time familiarizing yourself with your terminal of choice.
 If you’re on macOS or Linux, you already have it.
 For Windows user, Git helpfully includes a "Git Bash" shell, which provides a Unix-like terminal experience.